elijahsawyers/elijahsawyers/README.md

 ## Hey folks, I'm Elijah Sawyers!🤙🏼

 What's up?!
-As per the title, my name is Elijah Sawyers, and I'm a Computer Science student and (soon-to-be) SWE in the Bay Area!
+As per the title, my name is Elijah Sawyers...I'm a recent Computer Science graduate and new Software Development Engineer in Test.

 ### ❓About me

-- 🐘 **University:** The University of Alabama (Roll Tide)
+- 🐘 **Alma Mater:** The University of Alabama (Roll Tide)
-- 📍 **Location:** San Clemente, CA
+- 📍 **Location:** Orange County, CA

 ### 🌎 Where to find me